|20 mg||30 capsules||$33.00|

 Our delivery is reliable and discreet, so only you know what’s inside.

-Esomeprazole magnesium belongs to a class of medications known as proton pump inhibitors (PPI) which are used to treat numerous gastrointestinal conditions caused by excess stomach acid.
+Esomeprazole magnesium belongs to a class of medications known as proton pump inhibitors (PPI), which are used to treat numerous gastrointestinal conditions caused by excess stomach acid.
 Approved by the FDA in 2001, Esomeprazole is available in capsule, tablet, liquid or granule form and is sold under the brand names Nexium, Nexium 24HR and Nexium IV.

 PPI drugs such as Esomeprazole work by reducing the amount of acid produced in the stomach wall by blocking the enzyme hydrogen potassium that is responsible for acidifying the stomach.
-As a result, the medication helps to heal the stomach and oesophagus whilst preventing further acid damage as well as providing relief from its associated symptoms.
+As a result, the medication helps to heal the stomach and esophagus whilst preventing further acid damage as well as providing relief from its associated symptoms.

 Generic forms of Esomeprazole are most commonly used to treat the following conditions:

 Esomeprazole is available via prescription and over the counter, depending on the dose you require.
-Nexium 24HR contains a 20mg dose of Esomeprazole and can be purchased over the counter whereas Nexium and Nexium IV contain a higher dose of 40mg and can only be obtained through a doctor’s prescription.
+Nexium 24HR contains a 20mg dose of Esomeprazole and can be purchased over the counter, whereas Nexium and Nexium IV contain a higher dose of 40mg and can only be obtained through a doctor’s prescription.

 Both 20mg and 40mg doses of generic Nexium are available at Medzino in capsule form.
 We are able to offer first and repeat prescriptions to those who are seeking treatment for acid reflux and other related conditions.
 Our doctor’s will assess your symptoms through our online consultation service and subsequently advise you on the best treatment and dosage.